What We Do

 We are an Alpine Ski Racing team, competing against other teams in our league and if we're lucky (and good), we get a chance to race against other teams from around the state during the state high school ski racing championships.
 We also train together as a team - both off the hill dryland training and on the snow training before and during the season.
 We generally race on Saturdays beginning in January, and train on a few selected Sundays as well.
 Our season begins with our annual ski swap that raises money for the team and ends with a team gathering celebrating our accomplishments at the end of the year.
 Here's a quick chronological summary of team activities:

 Ski swap fundraiser.
-Every year, we raise a substantial amount of money for the team through a Ski Swap in early November.
+Every year, we raise a substantial amount of money for the team through a Ski Swap in October 28, 29, 30.
 All team members and their families help staff the Swap, with a variety of activities that suit peoples' different interests and abilities.
 The Swap proceeds go a long way towards paying a large portion of the team's coaching and travel expenses.

 On-slope training.
 Typically starting in early December, we begin training on the snow on Mt.
 Hood, starting out with basic skills drills and moving on to running practice race courses.
 Training continues during the racing season, with weekly evening trips to Mt.
 Hood, in January and February.